 American Occupational Therapy Association

 OccupationalTherapy.com is an AOTA Approved Provider of professional development, #7659.
 Course approval ID# 02306.
-This distance learning - interactive course is offered at 0.2 CEUs (Introductory level, OT Service Delivery, Foundational Knowledge Area).
+This distance learning - independent course is offered at 0.2 CEUs (Introductory level, OT Service Delivery, Foundational Knowledge Area).
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 International Association for Continuing Education and Training